FNALLPC/machine-learning-hats/README.md

 and in your directory tab, there's a new directory called `scientific-python-hats`.
 All of the tutorials and exercises are in there.

-From this point on, follow the instructions in the notebook of your choice.
+From this point on, follow the instructions in the notebook of your choice (for the PyROOT and rootpy HATS@LPC start from the README.md (https://github.com/FNALLPC/scientific-python-hats/blob/master/pyROOT_essentials/README.md)in the `pyROOT_essentials` directory.